Skip to content

 The report includes an account of how the injury has affected daily life — sleep, work, driving, household tasks, childcare, exercise and social activities.
 This section is based almost entirely on what is said during the examination.
 If an effect is not mentioned at the appointment, it is unlikely to appear in the report.

-Effects that seem minor — difficulty lifting, disrupted sleep, reduced driving confidence — are worth mentioning.
+Effects that seem minor — difficulty lifting, disrupted sleep, reduced driving confidence — can be included.
 They form part of the overall picture of how the injury affected the claimant's life.

 02